 Amjevita is a new drug that is being used for the treatment of RA and similar conditions.
-It is a biosimilar to Humira, so it works in much the same way as other drugs that have been previously used for people who struggle with rheumatoid arthritis symptoms.
-People who have moderate to severe rheumatoid arthritis that is currently active in their body may be candidates for this medication.
-It can be used as a replacement for Humira in people who cannot tolerate the other medication well, or simply instead of Humira, methotrexate, or another type of medication that also works for the treatment of RA symptoms and the reduction of joint damage.
+It is a biosimilar to Humira, so it works in much the same way as other drugs that have been previously used for people who struggle with RA symptoms.
+People who have moderate to severe RA that is currently active in their body may be candidates for this medication.
+It can be used as a replacement for Humira in people who cannot tolerate the other medication well, or simply instead of Humira, methotrexate, or another type of RA medication that also works for the reduction of joint damage.

 Much like Humira, Amjevita can be used alone or with other drugs, such as methotrexate.
-While not all patients benefit from the combination of medications, many patients find that a combination is more effective for them.
-Your doctor will assess all the risks and benefits to taking Amjevita, either alone or in combination with other medications, in order to determine which treatment is right for you.
-Each patient with RA will be different, even though the disease they have is the same.
-Some patients’ RA symptoms severe with slow progression of the underlying joint damage, while in others the symptoms may not be terrible, but the disease progression is faster or more aggressive, as well.
+While not all patients benefit from using a combination of medications, many patients find that a combination is more effective for them.
+Your doctor will assess (and discuss with you) all the risks and benefits of taking Amjevita, either alone or in combination with other medications, in order to determine which treatment protocol is right for you.
+Each patient with RA responds to medication differently, even though the underlying disease process is the same.
+Some patients’ RA symptoms severe with slow progression of the underlying joint damage, while in others the symptoms may not be terrible, but the disease progression is faster or more aggressive.

-Many people who take medications for serious diseases and conditions worry about side effects.
-This often happens because some medications can have side effects that can be severe, and even fatal.
-Amjevita, like Humira, will carry a Black Box warning about immune system suppression and other problems, but it can also have some side effects that are not serious but that can be bothersome and annoying for patients.
+Many people who take medications for serious diseases and conditions worry about the side effects.
+This often happens because some medications can have side effects that can be severe, even fatal.
+Amjevita, like Humira, will carry a Black Box warning about immune system suppression and other similar problems, but it can also have some side effects that are not serious, more bothersome and annoying for patients.
 It is important to know about any and all potential side effects when taking a new medication.
 There are a number of side effects that are related to Amjevita use, but the most common ones are:

 These are generally not too severe, and they may go away in time.
 Some patients stop taking Amjevita because of these issues, but for most people these side effects either do not appear or are mild enough that they can be ignored in favor of the benefits this medication provides.
 However, like Humira, Amjevita does have other, more serious side effects that you will need to watch out for.
 These can include:

-Serious infections that can be fatal, along with significant malignancies (cancers) have occurred, so it is very important to talk to your doctor if you have a history of cancer or other health problems that are related to cancer.
-Additionally, if you have a history of infection or you get infections easily, your doctor will need that information, as well.
+Serious infections can be fatal.
+Significant malignancies (cancers) have occurred, so it is very important to discuss with your doctor if you have a history of cancer or other health problems that are related to cancer.
+Additionally, if you have a recent history of an infection or you get infections easily, your doctor needs to know that information as well.
 Because Amjevita suppresses your immune system, this medication may not be right for people who have had cancer in the past, who are prone to infections, or who currently have cancer or any type of infection.
-Your doctor can help you decide if Amjevita is safe for you to take for RA.
+Your doctor can help you decide if Amjevita is safe for you to take.

-Studies and clinical trials have show that Amjevita is as effective as Humira for the treatment of RA symptoms, and may be more effective in some patients.
-Because not all patients can take Humira, the possibility exists for them to effectively take Amjevita instead.
-While this may not work for every patient with RA, it does add another option into the mix for people who need medications and may not be able to find what they need with what is currently on the market.
-Once Amjevita becomes available, more doctors may prescribe it when Humira has not been effective or for patients where other drugs are not well tolerated due to side effects or contraindicated due to other medical problems.
+Studies and clinical trials have shown that Amjevita is as effective as Humira for the treatment of RA symptoms, and may be more effective in some patients.
+Because not all patients can take Humira, the possibility exists for them to take Amjevita instead.
+While this may not work for every patient with RA, it does add another option to the mix for patients.
+Once Amjevita becomes available, more doctors may prescribe it for patients when Humira has not been effective or for patients where other drugs are not well tolerated due to side effects or contraindicated due to other medical problems.